College of Pharmacy

 Will I be required to interview at the College before I will be considered for admission?

-Yes, the College requires an on-site interview prior to admission to the Pharm.D. program.
+Yes, the College requires an on-site (or virtual) interview prior to admission to the Pharm.D. program.
 All expenses related to travel for the interview are the student’s responsibility, although low-cost accommodations may be available on campus.

 What other health science programs does Harding University offer?